Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 packets of fixed size, covering one scan line each.
 The number of packets per video frame is variable.

-Sliced VBI capture and output devices are accessed through the same character special files as raw VBI devices.
-When a driver supports both interfaces, the default function of a ``/dev/vbi`` device is *raw* VBI capturing or output, and the sliced VBI function is only available after calling the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl as defined below.
-Likewise a ``/dev/video`` device may support the sliced VBI API, however the default function here is video capturing or output.
+Sliced VBI capture and output devices are accessed through the woke same character special files as raw VBI devices.
+When a driver supports both interfaces, the woke default function of a ``/dev/vbi`` device is *raw* VBI capturing or output, and the woke sliced VBI function is only available after calling the woke :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl as defined below.
+Likewise a ``/dev/video`` device may support the woke sliced VBI API, however the woke default function here is video capturing or output.
-Different file descriptors must be used to pass raw and sliced VBI data simultaneously, if this is supported by the driver.
+Different file descriptors must be used to pass raw and sliced VBI data simultaneously, if this is supported by the woke driver.

 Querying Capabilities
 =====================

-Devices supporting the sliced VBI capturing or output API set the ``V4L2_CAP_SLICED_VBI_CAPTURE`` or ``V4L2_CAP_SLICED_VBI_OUTPUT`` flag respectively, in the ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
+Devices supporting the woke sliced VBI capturing or output API set the ``V4L2_CAP_SLICED_VBI_CAPTURE`` or ``V4L2_CAP_SLICED_VBI_OUTPUT`` flag respectively, in the woke ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
 At least one of the read/write or streaming :ref:`I/O methods <io>` must be